sprootik/inMemeory_cache/README.md

 Eng | [Rus](./README-ru.md)

-This project implements a thread-safe in-memory thread with time-based cache cleanup.
+This project implements a thread-safe in-memory cache with delete based on the element's lifetime.
-Algorithmic classification of O(1) work.
+Algorithmic complexity of work is O(1).

 ***
 ### Installation